damien-schneider/gridstack.js/README.md

 Any static assets, like images, can be placed in the `public/` directory.

+### Examples

+The examples are in the `src/pages/` directory.
+It's important to know that the `<script src="events.js"></script> is replaced by the events.astro which execute the exact same script but make it work as in the astro website context.

+The process to update the example in the website :

+TO BE COMPLETED

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: